George Koovakad

-George Jacob Koovakad (born 11 August 1973) is an Indian cardinal of the Syro-Malabar Catholic Church who is prefect of the Dicastery for Interreligious Dialogue.
-Since 2020 he has worked in the offices of the Holy See's Secretariat of State in the Journeys Office, which was responsible for organizing Pope Francis' overseas trips, and he has headed that office since 2021.
-From 2006 to 2020, he fulfilled assignments in several countries while working in the diplomatic service of the Holy See.
+George Jacob Koovakad (ܡܵܪܝ ܓܝܼܘܲܪܓܝܼܣ ܝܲܥܩܘܿܒ݂ ܟܘܼܘܲܟܵܕ) (born 11 August 1973) is an Indian cardinal of the Syro-Malabar Catholic Church who is prefect of the Dicastery for Interreligious Dialogue since 2025.
+Since 2020, he has worked in the offices of the Holy See's Secretariat of State in the Journeys Office, which was responsible for organizing Pope Francis' overseas trips, and has headed that office since 2021.
+From 2006 to 2020, he served assignments in several countries while working in the diplomatic service of the Holy See.

-Pope Francis made Koovakad a cardinal on 7 December 2024.
-He appointed Koovakad a titular archbishop on 25 October 2024, and he was consecrated on 24 November.
+After Pope Francis announced his intentions to make Koovakad a cardinal on 6 October 2024, he received episcopal consecration on 24 November and was officially made a cardinal on 7 December.

 Biography

 George Koovakad was born in Chethipuzha, in the municipality of Changanacherry, Kottayam district, Kerala, on 11 August 1973.

 He earned his intermediate and bachelor's degrees in chemistry from SB College, Changanassery in 1994 where he was also the president of Catholic Students Movement in the college.
 He obtained a licentiate in 2004, studying at St Thomas Minor Seminary, Kurichy, and St Joseph Pontifical Seminary, Aluva.
 He was ordained a priest of the Syro-Malabar Catholic Archeparchy of Changanacherry on 24 July 2004 by Archbishop Joseph Powathil.
 He served for a term as assistant vicar of St Mary's Church, Parel, Changanacherry.

 Moving to Rome, he obtained a doctorate in canon law in 2006 from the Pontifical University of the Holy Cross with a thesis on "The Obligation of Poverty for Secular Clerics in the Codes of Canon Law".

 After completing the preparatory program at the Pontifical Ecclesiastical Academy, he joined the diplomatic service of the Holy See in 2006.
 He worked in the nunciature in Algeria and then served as secretary of the nunciature in South Korea from 2009 to 2012 and in Iran from 2012 to 2014 and as counsellor of the nunciatures in Costa Rica from 2014 to 2018 and in Venezuela from 2018 to 2020.
 On 1 October 2014 he was given the title Chaplain of His Holiness, and on 13 December 2019 that of Prelate of Honor of His Holiness.

 In July 2020 he joined the staff of the Secretariat of State (Note: He was working on papal trips when Pope Francis bade farewell to his predecessor and announced his role as "director" of travels while flying to Budapest on 21 September 2021.) and since 2021 has organized several papal trips, including visits to Canada, the Democratic Republic of the Congo, and South Sudan, as well as a lengthy trip to Indonesia, Papua New Guinea, Timor-Leste, and Singapore.

-In 2024 he visited India to lead Holy Week services at his family's home parish, Lourde Matha Parish at Mammoodu in Changanacherry.
+In 2024 he visited India to lead Holy Week services at his family's home parish, Lourde Matha Parish at Mammood in Changanacherry.